experience on our website. If you continue, we'll assume that you are happy to receive

 You are trespassing on the railway and putting your life in danger if you:

-Vandalism is deliberate damage to railway property.
-Common types include graffiti, litter, flytipping and breaking and damaging railway property (such as fences, bridges, signs and tracks).
+Vandalism - deliberate damage to railway property - includes graffiti, litter, flytipping and breaking and damaging railway property (such as fences, bridges, signs and tracks).

 Much of the trespassing and vandalism is done by boys aged 8-16 years, but children as young as five years old have been found playing on the tracks.